GriffithUniLibrary/redcap-intro/docs/02-projects/02-types of project.md

 ## Longitudinal projects

 A longitudinal study captures data from the same cohort over time, usually at defined points.
-It may also track more than one cohort, for example a control group and an intervention group.
+It may also track more than one cohort, for example, a control group and an intervention group.